-A history of significant changes in GISquirrel and ArcSquirrel versions.
+A history of the significant changes in GISquirrel versions.

 - Compatibility with ArcGIS 10.5

-- Integrity check may be performed on a selection of feature classes.
+- Integrity check can be performed on multiple feature classes.

 - Improved spatial index computation and re-computation after editing (from index extent, growing or shrinking).

 - Improved efficiency of geometry creation from WKB.

 Ensures PostGreSQL connection dialogue correctly pre-populates all connection properties.